ccnmagnoo/domain-driven/README.md

 Is an extension for professionals currently needs a quick access to simple tools for Domain Driven Modeling Design process.
-Based on the pseudoscope used in the book ["Domain Modeling Made Functional" by Scott Waschin](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/), you will find in this VSCODE a friendly tool will help for the initial step for understand (and make you understands) domain solutions using this mini language understandable for everybody including non programers professionals.
+Based on the pseudoscope used in the book ["Domain Modeling Made Functional" by Scott Waschin](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/), which is used of stablish an effective communication between developer teams and domain experts.

+For this developers in this initial stage of the design process you will find in this VSCODE a friendly tool it will help you to stablish an interface for use this domain driven mini language.

 ## Features

+The concept for this mini language be _code independent_ and _easy to understand_ for all kind of professional involved in the initial process of collect knowledge abouts system.

 This Extension will lint properly each domain driven design used in this book, with components as

-- context
+- `context` domain because words changes depending of the context
-- structures
-- restrictions
-- workflows
+- `structures` with definitions of objects and which data are composed.
+- `restrictions` inside this structure to work properly inside the domain context

-For example if there is an image subfolder under your extension project workspace:
+- `workflows` how this structures interact each other like: - `triggers by` events written in past sentences - `primary input` - `other input` - `output events` - `side-effects` For example if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)